 6 Things You Should Know Before Replacing Your Roof in the UK

-Replacing your any type of roof can be a huge expense, and luckily it doesn't need to be done all too often.
-You do want to make sure the job is done right though, and that way you won't be reinvesting more money into a problem that should already be solved.
+Replacing any type of roof can be a huge expense, and luckily it doesn't need to be done too often.
+You do want to make sure the job is done right though, so you won't be reinvesting more money into a problem that should already be solved.
 If you're looking to replace your roof in the UK, there are a few things that you should know.

-The typical asphalt roof will last around 25 years, whereas slate tiled roofs may last upwards of half a century.
+The typical asphalt roof will last around 25 years, whereas slate-tiled roofs may last upwards of half a century.
 It's worth paying more for shingles that are going to do their job properly.
-It might be an agonizing investment, but really it's an investment.
+It might be an agonising investment, but really it's an investment.
 Doing the job right will prevent you from having to do work anytime sooner and spend even more money.

 2. Research Your Contractor Heavily

-If your roof needs to be replaced, you should confirm with the contractor for all the services they will provide you.
-Having a reliable contractor who makes sure you won’t need to repair your roof anytime soon is essential.
+If your roof needs to be replaced, you should confirm with the contractor all the services they will provide.
+Having a reliable contractor who ensures you won’t need to repair your roof anytime soon is essential.
 There’s a lot of upfront costs when it comes to replacing a roof and you don’t want to have any additional expenses in the near future.

-Contractors that offer you “unbelievable” prices may not be properly insured or they may not even have warranty on your roof conversion.
-Don't settle for a contractor just because they offer you the cheapest deal, if they set your alarms off in any way, the odds are they probably aren't right for you to do the job.
-Having a contractor with the UK’s public liability insurance will also protect the workers you’re employing, from having to resort to legal action to compensate damages if they’re hurt on the job.
+Contractors that offer you “unbelievable” prices may not be properly insured or they may not even have a warranty on your roof conversion.
+Don't settle for a contractor just because they offer you the cheapest deal.
+If they set your alarms off in any way, the odds are they probably aren't right for the job.
+Having a contractor with the UK’s public liability insurance will also protect the workers you’re employing from having to resort to legal action to compensate damages if they’re hurt on the job.

-Your roof will absolutely leak with missing ridge tiles, no “ifs” “ands” or “buts”.
-If you have damaged or missing ridge tiles on your roof you should definitely investigate into getting this fixed.
-While the damage may not be apparent immediately, it will eventually make itself known.
-The cost of work associated with fixing missing or broken ridge tiles is miniscule compared to excessive water damage to your home.
+Your roof will absolutely leak with missing ridge tiles, no “ifs”, “ands” or “buts”.
+If you have damaged or missing ridge tiles on your roof, you should definitely investigate getting this fixed.
+While the damage may not be immediately apparent, it will eventually make itself known.
+The cost of work associated with fixing missing or broken ridge tiles is minuscule compared to excessive water damage to your home.

 4. How Long Do Concrete Roof Tiles Last